There is a song I love that was sung by Steve Green, Find Us Faithful. It is a great encouragement as he beautifully sings,

 Here are a few ideas to start your legacy.

 Think about your family.
 As only three of an endless number of possibilities:

 - Can you help provide a Christian education for grandchildren?

 - Is a family member considering adoption but struggling with the cost?

 - Is there a family member with special needs who could use some support?

 - Is there a family committed to foster care, serving as foster parents – opening their homes and their hearts to children at risk.

 Spend a few minutes and think back to the last missions conference you attended.
 At Idlewild we call them Global Impact Conferences.
 Think of a booth you visited or a story you heard that excited you and warmed you heart about someone’s special service.
 Now write that name down.
 Call someone in that ministry and find out how you can offer support that will be meaningful and that will hit the sweet spot in that ministry that caught your attention.
 Consider joining in that ministry with more than financial support.
 If you are short on cash, I don’t know of many ministries that couldn’t use more prayer support, “feet on the ground” in terms of short-term missionaries, or even local administrative support.

-A donation to The Idlewild Foundation’s scholarship fund can ensure that your money will help educate an Idlewild member who is active in the ministries of the church and in a small group, and who has a financial need to complete college or attend a technical or vocations training course.
-The Idlewild Foundation has given out hundreds of scholarships totaling over $1 million in seven years and will continue as long as faithful people give to this worthy fund.
+A donation to The Idlewild Foundation’s scholarship fund can ensure that your money will help educate an Idlewild member who is active in the ministries of the church and in a small group, and who has a financial need to complete college or attend technical or vocational training.
+The Idlewild Foundation has given out hundreds (more than 400) of scholarships totaling over $1.1 million in eight years and will continue to do so as long as faithful people give to this worthy fund.